UWPCE-PythonCert/PythonCertDevel/source/modules/Testing_advanced.rst

 But talk about tedious!!!

 Unfortunately, ``unittest`` does not have a built-in way to solve this problem.
-There is a nifty library called parameterized, which does solve it, and they spell parameterize correctly.
+There is a nifty library called parameterized, which does solve it (and they spell parameterize correctly).
 It works with nose, unittest, and pytest.

 https://pypi.python.org/pypi/parameterized